-Check Point VPN-1 Power/UTM is a perimeter security device.
+Check Point IP Appliances are perimeter security devices.
 The product provides controlled connectivity between two or more network environments.
 It mediates information flows between clients and servers located on internal and external networks governed by the firewall.

 A perimeter security device is installed in its operational environment in a configuration where IP packets (datagrams) flowing between controlled networks are routed so that they pass through the perimeter security device.
 This allows it to inspect, allow or deny and optionally modify these information flows.